-- 1 oz Calvados
+- 1 ounce Calvados

-- 1/4 oz Raspberry syrup*
+- 1/4 ounce raspberry syrup*

 - 2 dashes Angostura orange bitters

-- Garnish: Lemon twist
+- Garnish: lemon twist

-Strain into a Champagne flute.
+Double-strain into a Champagne flute.

-Garnish with lemon twist.
+Garnish with a lemon twist.

 *Raspberry syrup: Add 1 cup sugar and 1 cup water into small saucepan.
 Bring mixture to boil, then simmer for 5 minutes or until sugar dissolves.
 Remove from heat and add 1 cup raspberries, mashing gently.
 Let mixture steep for 1 hour, then strain out solids.
 Store in refrigerator up to 1 week.